resatserpek/WinnerCalculator/README.md

 A ticket can be matched to a maximum of one prize tier, and it should always be the highest tier possible.
 ## Usage
 To run the program, open a terminal and navigate to the directory where the program is located.
-Then, run the command node index.js LOTTO1 <winning numbers> <ticket numbers>, where <winning numbers> and <ticket numbers> are the comma-separated values for the winning numbers and the ticket numbers respectively.
+Then, run the command
+`node winner-calculator.js LOTTO1 <winning numbers> <ticket numbers>` where <winning numbers> and <ticket numbers> are the comma-separated values for the winning numbers and the ticket numbers respectively.

 ## Output
 The program will output one of the following: